 Add More Flavor to Farro

 Farro has a mild flavor that's earthy and nutty.
-You can boost the flavor by adding flavorful ingredients when it's cooking.
+Here are some ways you can boost the flavor of farro:

 - Simmer farro in broth or apple cider